Research Projects

 Ongoing

-• Variation in (second) language use and development across retirement (VARIAGE) (with Simone Pfenninger, Zürich)
+• Variation in (second) language use and development across retirement (VARIAGE) (with Simone Pfenninger, Zurich, and Lars Bülow, Munich)

 Completed